 In this article, I give a full review of the Ring Security System, looking at its features and benefits including how to install the Ring system.

-I’ve had this security system installed in my house for a couple of months now.
+I’ve had this security system (and the Nest surveillance cameras) installed in my house for a couple of months now.

 I’ve tested other security systems like the Nest Security System and SimpliSafe Security System, and the Ring Security System is right up there.